Deploy a Jekyll site

 <!DOCTYPE html><html><head><meta charset="utf-8" /><title>Hello from Cloudflare Pages</title></head><body><h1>Hello from Cloudflare Pages</h1></body></html>

 Creating a GitHub repository

 $ git remote add origin https://github.com/yourgithubusername/githubrepo$ git branch -M main$ git push -u origin main

 If you are migrating an existing Jekyll project to Pages, confirm that your

 Gemfile is committed as part of your codebase.
 Pages will look at your Gemfile and run

 bundle install to install the required dependencies for your project, including the

 Deploying with Cloudflare Pages

-pages.dev.
 Every time you commit new code to your Jekyll site, Cloudflare Pages will automatically rebuild your project and deploy it.
-You'll also get access to on new pull requests, so you can preview how changes look to your site before deploying them to production.
+You will also get access to on new pull requests, so you can preview how changes look to your site before deploying them to production.